pivotal-cf/docs-pks/bbr-restore-tkgi.hbs.md

-1. To ensure the stemcells for all of your other installed tiles have been uploaded, repeat the last step, running the `bosh upload-stemcell --fix PATH-TO-STEMCELL` command, for each required stemcell that is different from the already uploaded TKGI stemcell.
+1. To ensure the stemcells for all of your other installed tiles have been uploaded, repeat the last step, running the `bosh upload-stemcell --fix PATH-TO-STEMCELL` command, for each required stemcell that is different from the already uploaded {{ vars.product_short }} stemcell.

 ### <a id='redeploy-control-plane'></a> Redeploy the {{  vars.product }} Control Plane